SM Megamall: Expansion

-After the soft opening of the newly constructed Building C Carpark, the mall surpassed SM Mall of Asia by 2,000 m2 and became the second largest shopping mall in the country.
+After the soft opening of Building C in 2011, the mall surpassed SM Mall of Asia by 2,000 m2 and became the second largest shopping mall in the country.

 With the opening of the Mega Fashion Hall (Building D), the current gross leasable area is 500,000 sqm, allowing the mall to reclaim the title of the largest mall in the Philippines.

 The addition of the Mega Fashion Hall building added 125 new retail stores, 90% of which are global brands and 10% of which are local retailers.

+In an announcement made by SM Supermalls President Steven Tan in June 2024, SM Supermalls announced that SM Megamall would begin its redevelopment in July 2024, ultimately adding up to 20000 sqm of leasable space and 1,000 parking lots.
+The redevelopment project is designed by Benoy, an international architectural firm that designed the Jewel Changi Airport in Singapore and the Iconsiam in Bangkok, Thailand, and will also include modernized interiors and exteriors inspired from a "country of a thousand islands" concept with "Crystal Islands" inspired interiors, a modernized food court and cinemas, and a rooftop sky garden with al-fresco dining spaces, seating spaces, and an ETFE roofing system at the mall's fifth floor, which allows natural light to enter the building.

 Mega Tower

-A 50-storey 249.7 m office tower, named The Mega Tower, is built next to the Mega Fashion Hall formerly occupied by an open carpark.
-The S-shaped tower is directly connected to the Mega Fashion Hall and will feature three levels of basement parking and multilevel parking.
-It will have a leasable area of 124,200 sqm.
+A 50-storey 249.7 m office tower, named The Mega Tower, is located next to the Mega Fashion Hall in an area formerly occupied by an open carpark.
+The S-shaped tower is directly connected to the Mega Fashion Hall and features three levels of basement parking.
+Mega Tower has a leasable area of 124,200 sqm.
 Groundbreaking began in March 2016, while the tower's construction phase began six months later on the same year, in September 2016.
-The tower was topped off in March 2020, and was opened in 2021.
+The tower was topped off in March 2020, and was opened in 2021 with Australian BPO ConnectOS signing as a major foundation tenant in 2022.
+The administration offices of the mall are located in the tower, after giving way for the mall's redevelopment.

 Arquitectonica is the firm responsible for the architectural design, while Aurecon serves as the tower's structural engineer consultant and New Golden City Builders serve as the general contractor for the project.